deviodigital/boostbox/README.txt

 3. BoostBox admin settings page
 4. BoostBox popup display settings
 5. BoostBox metrics displayed on the Popups screen
+6. Another example popup using a pattern from the Powder theme

 == Changelog ==